epochal-ai/epoch-one/README.md

 ## Current phase: LLM

-### Mission: Increasing the probability of a democratic eutopian universe for all sentient beings.
+### Mission: Increasing the probability of a democratic utopian universe for all sentient beings.